ouspg/CompSec/Lab5_ChipWhisperer/README.md

 4. Use scripts to connect (and disconnect) the device
 5. Upload built example to the target device and capture traces and input&output text

-Tutorial is rather straightforward and self-explanatory, so most likely failing point might be only

 If you have never used Jupyter Notebook before, consider doing tutorial *!!Introduction_to_Jupyter!!.ipynb* first.

 __TIPS & TRICKS__